Aliases for IYD Gene

 GeneCards Summary for IYD Gene

 IYD (Iodotyrosine Deiodinase) is a Protein Coding gene.
-Diseases associated with IYD include thyroid dyshormonogenesis 4 and congenital hypothyroidism, iyd-related.
-Among its related pathways are Metabolism and Metabolism of amino acids and derivatives.
+Diseases associated with IYD include congenital hypothyroidism, iyd-related and thyroid dyshormonogenesis 4.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include oxidoreductase activity and iodide peroxidase activity.